 While almost every property increases in value over time, some rise in value significantly more than others.

-To build financial freedom you need to own the right type of property – one that grows in value sufficiently to enable you borrow against your increased equity giving you the funds to purchase further properties.
+To build financial freedom you need to own the right type of property – one that grows in value sufficiently to enable you to borrow against your increased equity giving you the funds to purchase further properties.

 However, when you ask investors why they purchased their property they’ll say things like: it was close to where they live, close to where they holiday or close to where they want to retire.
 These are all emotional reasons for buying property, and while that’s the way people buy their homes, it’s not the right way to buy an investment property.